 That’s approximately 35 Saturdays.

-And… going on previous years – 12,320 couples got married in Western Australia in 2016 [Stat: BDMWA]…. and now with the historic change in the marriage equality law that number will only rise…. there are approximately 3,000 (this number was taken from a 2011 poll, so can’t be trusted today, but the numbers prove my point.) same sex couples in WA, so let’s say that 50% want to get married….. that’s 13,820 couples wanting to get married – over 35 Saturdays….
-I’m afraid, as much as I would like to perform all the marriage ceremonies, I physically can’t.
+And… going on previous years – 12,320 couples got married in Western Australia in 2016 [Stat: BDMWA]…. and now with the historic change in the marriage equality law that number will only rise…. there are approximately 3,000 (this number was taken from a 2011 poll, so can’t be trusted today, but the numbers prove my point.) same sex couples in WA, so let’s say that 50% of same sex couples want to get married….. that’s 13,820 couples wanting to get married – over 35 Saturdays….
+I’m afraid, as much as I would like to perform all the marriage ceremonies, it’s not physically possible.

 So this is where I’m happy to share the love.